South Wales Police encourage people from all backgrounds to join the organisation.

-No formal education is necessary, but you will be required to pass an assessment centre which includes written tests and ability tests.
+The new Certificate in Knowledge of Policing (CKP) is mandatory for anyone applying to become a police constable.
+On application, you will then be required to pass an assessment centre which includes written tests and ability tests.

 You must be physically fit in order to effectively complete the duties required of a police officer.
 All applicants must pass a basic fitness test before appointment.